Skip to main content

 • Risk factors: Current infection | Past infections that keep coming back | Other health conditions that raise your risk of infection | Living in or traveling to places with high rates of TB infections | Taking medications that weaken your immune system

-Let your care team know right away if you notice any signs of infection like fever, chills, cough, body aches, night sweats, trouble breathing, or pain when urinating.
-You might need to stop taking the medication until your infection gets treated and goes away.
+Call your care team right away if you think you're sick while taking Sotyktu (deucravacitinib).
+Watch for fever, chills, cough, body aches, night sweats, trouble breathing, or pain when urinating.
+You might need to stop the medication until you get the infection treated or until it goes away.

 Muscle damage